expresstechsoftware/woo-questions-answers/readme.txt

 - Dev: Added the shortcode [display_qa_list]

 = 1.2.7 =
-- Resolved an issue where the shopping cart remained empty and the following error message appeared at checkout:
+- Fixed the blockage in the AJAX requests.